foderking/VinePlus/VinePlus.Web/README.md

 - [x] highlight for deleted posts

 ## Features
-- ability to view all posts, threads, and blog made by users
+- Viewing posts, threads, and blog made by a specific user
-- ability to view deleted posts
+- Viewing deleted posts
+- Sorting forums by number of posts, views, and date created